-- Click VACUUM to scan the selected database or table to reclaim storage used by dead tuples. - Move the FULL switch to the Yes position to compact tables by writing a completely new version of the table file without dead space.
-The default is No. - Move the FREEZE switch to the Yes position to freeze data in a table when it will have no further updates.
-The default is No. - Move the ANALYZE switch to the Yes position to issue ANALYZE commands whenever the content of a table has changed sufficiently.
-The default is No. - Click ANALYZE to update the stored statistics used by the query planner.
-This enables the query optimizer to select the fastest query plan for optimal performance. - Click REINDEX to rebuild any index in case it has degenerated due to the insertion of unusual data patterns.
-This happens, for example, if you insert rows with increasing index values, and delete low index values. - Click CLUSTER to instruct PostgreSQL to cluster the selected table.
+- Click VACUUM to scan the selected database or table to reclaim storage used by dead tuples. - Move the FULL switch to the Yes position to compact tables by writing a completely new version of the table file without dead space. - Move the FREEZE switch to the Yes position to freeze data in a table when it will have no further updates. - Move the ANALYZE switch to the Yes position to issue ANALYZE commands whenever the content of a table has changed sufficiently. - Move the DISABLE PAGE SKIPPING switch to the Yes position to disables all page-skipping behavior. - Move the SKIP LOCKED switch to the Yes position to specifies that VACUUM should not wait for any conflicting locks to be released when beginning work on a relation.
+This option is available from v12 onwards.